LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 In case you want to bridge an existing token from Ethereum, please refer to the guide [Bridging an L1 token to Lisk](../add-token-to-lisk).

 :::note
-We will use Remix as framework for smart contract development in this guide, but feel free to choose a [smart contract development framework](/category/building-on-lisk/deploying-smart-contract) of your choice to implement your token contract.
+We will use Remix IDE for smart contract development in this guide, but feel free to choose a [smart contract development framework](/category/building-on-lisk/deploying-smart-contract) of your choice to implement your token contract.
 :::

 ## 1. Open Remix